Novo Nordisk Postdoctoral Research Fellow (2016-2019)

 - Project: Investigating lipid metabolism in islet a-cells and gut L-cells, as a nutrient sensing mechanism controlling hormone secretion

-Anna was awarded a Novo Nordisk Postdoctoral Fellowship in 2016, working with Dr James Cantley and Professor Heidi de Wet in DPAG.
-During her fellowship, she broadened the understanding of the connection between nutritional status of the pancreatic α and gut L-cells and their ability to respond to metabolic stimuli.
+Anna was awarded the Novo Nordisk Postdoctoral Fellowship in 2016, working with Dr James Cantley and Professor Heidi de Wet in DPAG.
+During her fellowship, she broadened the understanding of the connection between nutritional status of the pancreatic α and gut enteroendocrine L-cells and their ability to respond to metabolic stimuli.
 This work combined the establishment of genetically and pharmacologically modified organisms, primary ex vivo models and cell lines.
-It uncovered the central role played by Acetyl-CoA-Carboxylase 1 (ACC1) plays in the regulation of endocrine cell growth and hormone secretion.
-This work combined genetic inhibition in a whole organism and ex vivo models together with transient pharmacological inhibition in ex vivo and in vitro models.
+It uncovered the central role played by Acetyl-CoA-Carboxylase 1 (ACC1) in the regulation of endocrine cell growth and hormone secretion.

 Following her fellowship, Anna joined the Novo Nordisk Research Centre Oxford (NNRCO) as a Post-Doctoral Research Scientist in the Department of Discovery Biology and Pharmacology.
 She is leading the development of high-throughput screening platforms for unbiased target identification in the liver.
-In her new role, she will continue to pursue her long standing interest in the pathophysiology of diabetes and its complications.
+In her new role, she pursuing further her long standing interest in the multi-organ pathophysiology of metabolic diseases.

 Polyphenols, isothiocyanates, and carotenoid derivatives enhance estrogenic activity in bone cells but inhibit it in breast cancer cells.
 Veprik A. et al, (2012), Am J Physiol Endocrinol Metab